Leeway-95/Aligning-TSD-with-LLM/README.md

 <br/>
 <br/>

-For clarity, we provide an intuitive representation in Figure <span style="color: red;">2</span>.
+For clarity, we provide an intuitive representation in Figure **2**.
 The alignment targets are time series data and LLMs.
 We consider three important attributes of time series data: domain, characteristic, and modality.
 Time series data is collected in a variety of domains, such as healthcare, finance, and IoT, which can be characterized according to different temporal and spatial characteristics, and involve different modalities.
 The spatial characteristics include independent and dependent channel correlation, while the temporal characteristics include stationarity, trend, noise, and period.
 The main contributions of this survey include:

 1) We provide a comprehensive survey of the alignment of time series data with LLMs in the TSLLM paradigm.